RobertLuiten/project3docs/developerDocs/api/styleGuide.md

 QUERY = "id"
 ```

-See how the bad example doesn't provide a clear indication for what it's being used for in it's description?
+See how the bad example doesn't provide a clear indication for what it's being used for in its description?

 ### React States
 Like local variables, all React States, global or not, must have a brief description of their purpose and usage.
 Use the `/** */` comment brackets when making comments for React hooks to ensure consistency with comments which may take up multiple lines.